tiagostutz/nextjs-tailwind-styled-components-demo/README.md

     - Good and solid documentation
     - Awesome community support and adoption
     - Easy for HTML5/CSS developers that might not have fluency with React to colaborate
-- When having a Design System, the user have this smooth transition between evolving pages and components.
+- When interacting with a Design System based UI, the user have this smooth transition between evolving pages and components.
 For instance, if you check the Desktop and the Mobile page you will see that they have some differences, because it was like the Desktop page is using a v1.1.0 of the Design System and the mobile is using a v1.3.0
 - The mobile doesn't have a Design System and don't have styled-components yet because it is simulating as if it was on the validation/maturation phase
 - In the Design System components we should avoid putting attributes that affects positioning of the elements.
-That's why I implemented unit tests for those components that assure they don't have thouse kind of attributes (like margin, float, etc)
+That's why I implemented unit tests for those components that assure they don't have those kind of attributes (like margin, float, etc)

 ### TailwindCSS vs Styled-Components?
 Not really..

 I tried in this approach to use a module named `tailwind-styled-components` which helps us to build styled-components but with Tailwind tokens.
 We can check whether we could improve it by inspecting TailwindCSS tokens and building the native styled-components with those values.
 I think we have space for both Tailwind and Styled-Compoents in the project.
-Styled-components is a great choice for the components of your Design System that are already consolidated and battle-teste.
-Its more a scale thing.
-Tailwind is great to fill the gaps you may have on your Styled-Components empowered Design System and to try new things to evolve your Design System that you will eventually discard on the process.
+Styled-components is a great choice for the components of your Design System that are already consolidated and battle-tested.
+It's more a scalable thing.
+Tailwind is great to fill the gaps you may have on your Styled-Components empowered Design System and to try new things to evolve your Design System that will eventually get discarded on the process.

 ### Responsiviness and Mobile

 When dealing with responsive design we must decide whether the mobile interaction can be done just with some `@media queries` and minor adaptations in the structure that serves the Desktop version or if we need a separate structure (component) for the mobile experience.
 In this case, I chose to build a new structure for the Mobile, but yet, using some of the Design System components.
-That what made the mobile design and experience a bit difference, but very acquainted.
+That made the mobile design and experience a bit difference, but very acquainted.
 PS - Just remembering the rule of thumb: if you are presenting something new to the user, try to make it familiar.
 If you are presenting something that is legacy, bring some little news to it.
 Design System helps a lot with this.

 ### From Mock to Components Pipeline